W. Grey Walter: Further Outlook (1956; aka The Curve of the Snowflake)

 Star-Begotten is a very slight late work speculating on the possibility of Martians tampering with evolution on Earth.
 In c.8 there is some speculation on a future in which the Martian-influenced homo superior will refuse to fight wars, manufacture armaments, and obey dictators, in which tyrannicide is the norm.
 This vision is specifically likened to anarchism, and Wells concludes that the Martian influence should be welcomed.

-An interstellar task force returns to earth after 20 years in space, to find the world transformed by the discovery of a cheap and limitless power source - governments and nations have been rendered superfluous in what is, loosely, an anarchist utopia made possible by technology.
-There is an administration called the Brotherhood, however, subscribed to voluntarily, and with unpaid elected officers, whose functions are exclusively constructive - running schools, hospitals, libraries, &c.
+In 'The Equalizer' an interstellar task force returns to earth after 20 years in space, to find the world transformed by the discovery of a cheap and limitless power source—governments and nations have been rendered superfluous in what is, loosely, an anarchist utopia made possible by technology.
+There is an administration called the Brotherhood, however, subscribed to voluntarily, and with unpaid elected officers, whose functions are exclusively constructive—running schools, hospitals, libraries, &c.

 In his 2005 foreword, Wilson says that at the time of writing An Enemy of the State he was "pursuing a personal radicalism based on the anarchocapitalist writings of Ludwig von Mises and Murray Rothbard and others."
-The novel features 'Kyfho', his own "staunchly individualistic, anarchocapitalist philosophy"; it won the Libertarian Futurist Society Hall of Fame Award in 1990.
+The novel features 'Kyfho', his own "staunchly individualistic, anarchocapitalist philosophy".
 One chapter has an epigraph from Lysander Spooner's No Treason.
+The book won the Libertarian Futurist Society Hall of Fame Award in 1990.

 Robert Anton Wilson: Schrödinger's Cat (1979–81)